PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 - *description* - description of the parameter
 - *defaultvalue* - default value (optional)
 - *source*- Parameter is conditioned to be collected for a specific type of media such image, zip, video or audio (optional).
+- *use as composite* - Used for an imagefile type parameter the replaces the edge mask.
+This is used if the edge mask is dirty due to compressions artifacts.

 The source type specific values is inforced in the UI.
 It is not enforced in batch projects.
 The batch specification to not indicate random selection of values from the parameter if there is a type restriction..
 ## Comparison and Mask Generation